Vorlonsoft/GradleMavenPush/README.md

 #### 4.1 Other gradle.properties in each sub-project

 You can add `POM_PACKAGING` (default is "aar" for Gradle Android Artifacts and "jar" for Gradle Java Artifacts and Gradle Kotlin Artifacts) and change it's value.
+Depends on Gradle/Plugins versions this option: 1.
+Changes `<packaging>` tag in the generated pom file only; 2.
+Changes main artifact file extension and `<packaging>` tag in the generated pom file; 3.
+Changes main artifact and it's asc file extensions and change `<packaging>` tag in the generated pom file;

 Add `ANDROID_JAR_ARTIFACT` (default is "false") and set it to "true" to generate Gradle Android Artifact jar.
 You'll get both `POM_PACKAGING` value (default is "aar" for Gradle Android Artifacts) and "jar" artifacts in your Android library project.